Learn something new every day More Info... by email

 An intestinal blockage that impairs the passage of digestive contents is known as a bowel obstruction.
 Also known as an intestinal blockage, this condition may present partially or completely, depending on its origin.
-Treatment for a bowel obstruction is dependent on the cause and extent of the condition and generally requires hospitalization.
+Treatment for the obstruction is dependent on the cause and extent of the condition and generally requires hospitalization.
 There are serious risks associated with a bowel obstruction, so individuals who experience symptoms should seek immediate medical attention to prevent a worsening of symptoms or potentially life-threatening complications.

 The development of a bowel obstruction may occur one of two ways and manifest as either a partial or complete blockage.
 In cases where the bowel is blocked by some type of material matter, the condition is said to have a mechanical cause.
 When an obstruction is due to the impaired function of the bowel, and not a structural failure, the origin of the blockage is considered to be caused by paralytic ileus.